 Pediatric Craniosynostosis Surgery: What You Should Know

-This condition is often diagnosed in very young infants, and doctors may recommend surgery.
-It’s natural to feel anxiety about surgery for a small baby.
+Craniosynostosis is often diagnosed in very young infants, and doctors may recommend surgery.
+It’s natural to feel anxiety about surgery for a small baby, however, surgery for craniosynostosis is highly successful.

-However, surgery for this condition is highly successful.
-Johns Hopkins pediatric neurosurgeon Edward Ahn, M.D., has seen the effects of craniosynostosis treatment: happy, healthy children and then teenagers, with hardly a scar to show from such early obstacles.
+Johns Hopkins pediatric neurosurgeons and plastic surgeons have seen the effects of successful craniosynostosis treatment: happy, healthy children and then teenagers, with only a hidden scalp scar remaining from the surgery in infancy.

 Pediatric Craniosynostosis Surgery: Traditional Approach

 Your doctor will be able to discuss treatment specifics that apply to your child.
-One treatment method your doctor may use is traditional open surgery.
+One treatment method your doctor may recommend is traditional open surgery, referred to as cranial vault remodeling.

-Calvarial vault remodeling: This is the surgical approach that doctors have relied on for decades to treat craniosynostosis.
-Because it is more invasive, it’s best suited for babies over 6 months of age.
+Cranial vault remodeling: This is the surgical approach that doctors have relied on for decades to treat craniosynostosis.
+This is typically performed for babies 5-6 months of age or older.

 - Makes an incision along a baby’s scalp.